Intro: Why P2P matters for distribution margins and service

 2. Sourcing and Purchase Order Creation

-If your purchase has required a requisition request, and if that request has been approved, the requisition form is handed to the procurement team, whose members are responsible for selecting suppliers and vetting their costs, reliability, and quality of service.
-The selected supplier (or suppliers) will need a PO for the items purchased.
 If you continually order a specific item from the same supplier, you can use business management software to set up blanket POs (more on these below) to automatically manage recurring SKUs, reducing human errors and saving yourself time, effort, and money.

 3. Receiving and Inspection